Need to talk? Call 1800 882 436.

 Call the police on triple zero (000) if you think a child is in immediate danger.

-Each state or territory handles child protection.
+Each state or territory handles child protection separately.
 Below are the government departments or organisations you can ask for help.

 Should I report it if I don't have absolute proof?

 It can be hard to act on suspicions of abuse.
-You may feel you are interfering or ruining another adult's life.
+You may feel you are interfering or ruining another person’s life.

 What happens when I report child abuse?

-When you report a case of suspected child abuse you will be asked:
+When you report a case of suspected child abuse you may be asked:

 • the reasons you suspect the child has been abused, or is at risk of abuse

-You may remain anonymous.
-However, it is preferable to supply these details.
+Any information you provide will be confidential.
+However, it’s preferable to supply these details.
 That way you can be contacted if further information is needed.

 Even if you do not have all the details, you should report the abuse.